akanyaani/ranknet-tensorflow2.0/README.md

 # Implementation of Ranknet to LambdaRank in Tensorflow2.0

-**This repository has OpenAi GPT-2 pre-training and sequence generation implementation in tensorflow 2.0, **
+**This repository has From RankNet to LambdaRank implementation in tensorflow 2.0, **

 **Requirements**